 Graph Theory and Instant Insanity - A comprehensive mathematical treatment of the graph theory approach, perfect for those who want to understand the underlying theory in detail.

-Instant Insanity Puzzle | Infinite Series - A visual walkthrough of solving the puzzle using graph theory methods, great for seeing the concepts in action.
+Instant Insanity Puzzle | PBS Infinite Series - A visual walkthrough of solving the puzzle using graph theory methods, great for seeing the concepts in action.

 The Mathematical History of Instant Insanity - Academic paper providing detailed mathematical analysis and historical context of the puzzle's development.